sarandis10/Motrcycle-API-with-JAva-and-mySQL/README.md

 # 3.0 Challenges-Wins

+3.1 Syntax of Java is very different to other object oriented languages.
+Takes time to get used to it

+3.2 The filing structure  of java is different to others

+3.3 mySQL database is popular and easy to be configured

+3.4 Annotation Java provides can make life easier

 # 4.0 Conclusion
 Hope you like my portfolio and offer me a position as a software engineer.
 And i think i will surprise you! in a good way!